Through the Fog

 “They’re no good to me either,” I replied, truthfully.

-You set boundaries that don’t require permission, like declining the third pre-meeting in a week and sending a written update instead.
-You keep your inner ledger clean.
+You set boundaries that don’t require anyone's permission, like declining the third pre-meeting for the project report and sending a weekly written update instead.

 Leaving the fog

-Leaving is still part of the picture, but it belongs at the edge of the frame.
-Leaving becomes the right move when the answers to those questions stop being mixed and start being consistently bleak.
-When your work never touches the real system.
+Leaving becomes the right move when the answers to the questions above stop being a mixed bag and start being consistently bleak.
+If your work never touches anything real.
 When you are not learning anything you can carry.
-When the person you are becoming is someone you don’t respect.
-When the fog is no longer episodic weather and becomes the climate.
+Or, most of all, when the person you are becoming is someone you don’t respect.
+When the fog is no longer episodic weather and becomes the permanent climate.